murkl/arch-os/runtime/README.md

 it**.
 Started without one, the binary says so and stops.

 ```
-archos                     # runs the tree beside the binary, or asks which of several
+arch-os                     # runs the tree beside the binary, or asks which of several
-archos -check              # loads them, reports what they hold, changes nothing
+arch-os -check              # loads them, reports what they hold, changes nothing
-archos -strings            # prints the translation template for one tree
+arch-os -strings            # prints the translation template for one tree
-archos -dir /path/to/tree  # runs that one and asks nothing
+arch-os -dir /path/to/tree  # runs that one and asks nothing
-archos -version
+arch-os -version
 ```

 ## The tree